zoesimmons/html-playground-philly-springside-chestn-f924/README.md

 </html>
 ```

-Everything on your page should be surrounded by `<html></html>` tags.
+All the code in `index.html` should be surrounded by `<html></html>` tags, just like in the code example above.
 The `<head></head>` tags encapsulate information about the page that won't show up on your page when viewing it, like which stylesheets and other files you would like to include (more on that later).
 In-between the `<title></title>` tags is the title of your site.
 You know the text on a tab in your browser?
 That's the title.

 Everything you want displayed on your page, all text, images, and videos, lives within the `<body></body>` tags.
-That `<h1></h1>` from before would live within the body tags.
+That `<h1></h1>` from before would live between the opening and closing the body tags.

 ## Some helpful HTML elements